pivotal/docs-tap/overview.md

   This profile is intended for the transformation of workload revisions to running Pods.
 Specifically, hosting Deliveries and Deliverables.

 - **View:**
   This profile is intended for instances of applications related to centralized developer experiences.
-Specifically, the Tanzu Application Platform GUI and Metadata Store.
+Specifically, Tanzu Application Platform GUI and Metadata Store.

 ## <a id='about-package-profiles'></a> About Tanzu Application Platform package profiles